swisscom/open-service-broker/README.md

 Follow the [documentation](http://docs.cloudfoundry.org/services/managing-service-brokers.html) to register the broker to Cloud Foundry.

-Before a 'cf create-service-broker' or 'update-service-broker' call is made, please make sure that service broker is configured correctly.
+Before a `cf create-service-broker` or `update-service-broker` call is made, please make sure that Service Broker is configured correctly.
 For configuring the catalog, see the service definition section.

 ### JAVA_OPTS